 The two plastic handles are attached to special taps sourced from tool specialty houses.
 They have unusually fine pitch metric threads suitable for carburetor rebuild work.

-The final five items in the back row are the easily-identified dental pick (useful for removing and installing o-rings), a deburring tool (works great for smoothing sawn aluminun sheet), a broad nose chisel (often called a coping chisel, the best for stripped screw removal), an Exacto knife (the thing for removing the super glue from mixture screws and circlips from parts), and finally the tungsten metal scribe.
+The final five items in the back row are the easily-identified dental pick (useful for removing and installing o-rings), a deburring tool (works great for smoothing sawn aluminum sheet), a broad nose chisel (often called a coping chisel, the best for stripped screw removal), an Exacto knife (the thing for removing the super glue from mixture screws and circlips from parts), and finally the tungsten metal scribe.